micropython/micropython/cc3200/README.md

 # Build Instructions for the CC3200

-Currently the CC3200 port of Micro Python builds under Linux and OSX **but not under Windows**.
+Currently the CC3200 port of MicroPython builds under Linux and OSX **but not under Windows**.

 The tool chain required for the build can be found at <https://launchpad.net/gcc-arm-embedded>.